 §374.
-SEMINAR IN PROBLEMS OF TEACHING SECONDARY MATHE-MATICS.
+SEMINAR IN SECONDARY MATHEMATICS.
+(Summer Session only.)
 (Credit may be obtained in Science or Education.)
-Three hours credit.
+Four hours credit.

 Prerequisite, experience in teaching mathematics.
 Graduate students in this course will use their own backgrounds of experience, along with reading and discussion in class, to bring before the group special problems, together with proposed solutions.